fagan2888/churn_case_study/README.md

 # User Churn Case Study

 This case study examines user data of a ride share company and attempts to predict when a user is at risk of churning.
 The following describes the structure of this repository and outlines some of the findings.
-A power point presentation on this study can be found at: https://bit.ly/2H8KOgQ.
+A power point presentation on this study can be found [here](https://bit.ly/2H8KOgQ).
 The data is ommited from the repository as per request of the company.

 ### Structure: